Homemade Light Rye Bread

 1 Dissolve the yeast in the warm water with the molasses.
 Put yeast mixture into a large metal bowl.

-2 Add caraway seeds, salt, vegetable oil, cocoa powder, 2 cups of rye flour and then 2 cups of baking flour, mixing into the yeast mixture after each addition with a wooden spoon.
+2 Add caraway seeds, salt, vegetable oil, cocoa powder, 2 cups of rye flour and then 2 cups of bread flour, mixing into the yeast mixture after each addition with a wooden spoon.

 3 Add more bread flour, a cup at a time, until the dough is not so sticky and it is too hard to mix it with the wooden spoon.
 At that point, spread a half cupful of flour onto a large, clean, flat surface and put the dough onto the surface.

 4 Knead the dough by pressing down with the heel of your hand, stretching it, turning the dough a quarter-turn, pulling the dough back toward you and then pressing and stretching again.
 Knead additional bread flour into the dough until it reaches the right consistency.
 Knead for 5-7 minutes, or until the dough is smooth and elastic.